 1. Backup Important Data

-When you format a USB flash drive, it deletes everything on it.
+Note that formatting a USB flash drive will delete everything on it.
 Before moving on, ensure you have a copy of any important data.
-You can move the files to a different drive or the cloud.
+You can move the files to a different drive or the cloud storage.

 2. Verify Drive Capacity and Health

-View the USB flash drive to see if it is fully charged and has enough space for your needs.
+View the USB flash drive to see if it is woking and has enough space for your needs.
 Disk Utility lets you see how healthy the drive is.
 If the USB drive gets damaged, click on First Aid button to repair it.

 Method 1.
 Format a USB Drive on Mac Using Disk Utility

-Connect your USB drive to a Mac that has a USB port or a USB hub.
-The drive should now appear on your screen or in the Finder sidebar.
-Then open Disk Utility to format the USB flash drive:
+Connect the USB drive to a Mac that has a USB port or a USB hub.
+The drive should now appear on desktop or in the Finder sidebar.
+Open Disk Utility to format the USB flash drive:

 Step 1.
 Disk Utility is in the Applications > Utility folder, or you can use Spotlight to find it (press Command + Space and type "Disk Utility").